dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 fun(my_short); // implicit type conversions (ie, short->int promotion)
 // etc.
 ```
-The work-around bloats the number of lines around the call-site, and the user needs to declare names for all the temporaries, polluting the local namespace, and often for expressions where no meaningful name exists.
+The workaround increases the number of lines around the call site and the user must declare names for all temporaries, polluting the local namespace.

 A further issue is that because these situations require special-case handling, they necessitate undesirable and potentially complex compile-time logic being added _prospectively_ to generic code.

 An example may be some meta that reflects or receives a function by alias.
-Such code may want to call that function, but it is often the case that details about the ref-ness of arguments change the way arguments must be supplied, requiring additional compile-time logic to identify the ref-ness of function arguments and implement appropriate action for each case.
+Such code may want to call that function, but it is often the case that details about the ref-ness of parameters change the way arguments must be supplied, requiring additional compile-time logic to identify the ref-ness of function parameters and implement appropriate action for each case.

 The generic case may appear in a form such as:
 ```d